 You may already know this in some capacity, but time for a science lesson!

-Mold is a fungus that decomposes material through a process known as “biodegradation.”
-In large quantities, it poses severe risks to human health.
 One problem is that an excessive moisture level amplifies its development.
-A dehumidifier efficiently combats mold, removing excess moisture from the area before it can develop.
+A dehumidifier efficiently combats bio-growth, removing excess moisture from the area before it can develop.

 Air Quality Improvement

-Indoor air gets affected by in-house pollutants, and poorly-regulated in-house humidity can lead to the number of pollutants skyrocketing.
+Indoor air gets affected by in-house pollutants, especially bacteria found in your ductwork, and poorly-regulated in-house humidity can lead to the number of pollutants skyrocketing.
 A dehumidifier helps keep your air safe and clean by controlling your indoor humidity level.

 Studies have shown that most fungi prefer humidity to be at or above 80% RH (relative humidity).
 Furthermore, airborne microorganisms heavily dislike when humidity is midrange.